 Volcano Update: Ahu Lani is located on the Hamakua Coast, about 60 miles from the Kilauea Crater's Volcanic eruption.
 Luckily we are not affected by the gases, ash, smoke, or lava flows.
 We are fortunate to be in an area that isn't affected by the VOG (volcanic smog).
 The air is clear and clean up at 3,000 feet in our forest.
 We are sending prayers to Pele to keep all people safe.

-Ahu Lani Retreat Center's Mission is to facilitate and host a variety of learning experiences focused on:
+Our Mission is to facilitate and host meaningful learning experiences whithin:

-Restoring a balanced global ecosystem through thoughtful planning and execution of farming, commerce, and trade.
+Restoring and maintaining a balanced global ecosystem via thoughtful planning and execution of agroforestry, farming, and ranching, commerce, and community stewardship.

 retreat in a native Hawaiian forest